mfem/web/src/tutorial/fem.md

 }
 ```

-In the next section we create the finite element space, i.e. specify the finite
+In the next section we create the finite element space, i.e., specify the finite
 element basis functions $\varphi_j$ on the mesh.
 This involves the MFEM classes
 `FiniteElementCollection`, which specifies the space (including its `order`,
-provided as input via `-o`), and `FiniteElementSpace` which connects the space
+provided as input via `-o`), and `FiniteElementSpace`, which connects the space
 and the mesh.

 Focusing on the common case `order > 0`, the code in lines
 [139-162](https://github.com/mfem/mfem/blob/master/examples/ex1.cpp#L139-L162)
-is essentially.
+is essentially:

 ```c++
 FiniteElementCollection *fec = new H1_FECollection(order, dim);